nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 - agile, scrum & organisational patterns
 - development idea: project pattern language
 ---
-Scrum is:
+### Scrum is:

 -	Lightweight => Vague
 -	Simple to understand => 17 pages?
 -	Difficult to master => used inconsistently

-Fact is: Scrum is said to be widely used.
+Scrum is said to be widely used.
 Reason might be: whatever you do, you can call it Scrum.
 ---
 ## One principle
 ---